cyrus-and/zoom/README.md

 ### Manual

-Add the following to your init file:
+Add the following to the init file:

 ```el
 (require 'zoom-mode "/path/to/zoom-mode.el")